Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Angel’s Trumpet (Brugmansia Suaveolens)

 RespiratoryRespiratory refers to breathing or the process of breathing.
 Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. paralysisParalysis is the complete loss of muscle activity in one or more areas of the body, which can lead to immobility and loss of sensation.
 Paralysis can be caused by injuries, illnesses, or disorders of the nervous system.

 In the digestive tract, there is reduced saliva production with dry mucous membranes, inhibited intestinalIntestinal refers to the intestine, the part of the digestive tract that extends from the stomach to the anus.
-Intestinal diseases affect the small and/or large intestine. peristalsis (spasmolysisSpasmolysis is the relaxation of smooth muscle cells, leading to a reduction in muscle spasms.
-Spasmolytic drugs are used in dogs and cats to treat spasms in the gastrointestinal tract or other organs.) and resulting constipationConstipation is another word for infrequent bowel movements where the stool is hard and difficult to pass.
+Intestinal diseases affect the small and/or large intestine. peristalsis (spasmolysis), and resulting constipationConstipation is another word for infrequent bowel movements where the stool is hard and difficult to pass.
 In dogs and cats, this can be caused by diet, lack of exercise, or underlying health issues..
-The reduced motility of the gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. tract can lead to nausea and vomiting, although the latter usually only occurs at the beginning of the poisoning.
+Reduced motility of the gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. tract can lead to Nausea and Vomiting, the latter usually occurring only at the beginning of the poisoning.

-In the urogenital tract, the poisoning manifests itself as urinary retention due to reduced bladder contraction.
-The tone of the gallbladder is also reduced, which can lead to disorders in bile metabolism.
+In the urogenital tract, the poisoning manifests as urinary retention due to reduced bladder contraction.
+The tone of the gallbladder is also reduced, which can lead to disturbances in bile metabolism.

-The effects on the nervous system and eyes are particularly characteristic.
-The affected animals show a clear mydriasis (pupil dilationDilation refers to the widening or expansion of a hollow organ or vessel.
-It can be physiological (normal) or pathological (due to disease).), which has a symmetrical effect on both eyes and does not react to light.
+The effects on the nervous system and the eyes are particularly characteristic.
+Affected animals show clear mydriasis (pupil dilationDilation refers to the widening or expansion of a hollow organ or vessel.
+It can be physiological (normal) or pathological (due to disease).), which affects both eyes symmetrically and does not react to light.
 Paradoxical reactions can occur in the central nervous systemThe CNS (central nervous system) consists of the brain and spinal cord.
-It is responsible for processing information and controls most functions of the body and behavior.: Initially, the animals often show states of excitement, restlessness, disorientation and coordination disorders, later apathyApathy refers to a state of indifference and reduced interest or lack of emotional involvement in activities or events that would normally arouse interest., seizures and finally unconsciousness can follow.
+It is responsible for processing information and controls most functions of the body and behavior.: initially, animals often show states of AgitationAgitation refers to a state of increased Restlessness or nervous activity that can be caused in dogs and cats by pain, fear, neurological disorders, or other medical problems., Restlessness, Disorientation, and Coordination disorders; later, apathyApathy refers to a state of indifference and reduced interest or lack of emotional involvement in activities or events that would normally arouse interest., Seizures, and finally unconsciousness may follow.

 Cardiovascular symptoms include tachycardiaTachycardia refers to an unusually fast heartbeat with a resting heart rate of over 100 beats per minute.
 It can indicate physical exertion, stress, illness, or heart problems. (increased heart rate) and arrhythmias.
 The mucous membranes may appear pale or cyanoticCyanotic refers to the presence of cyanosis, a bluish discoloration of the skin or mucous membranes, indicating a lack of oxygen in the blood. due to circulatory changes.
 In severe cases, hyperthermiaHyperthermia refers to an elevated body temperature beyond the normal range.
 In dogs and cats, this can be caused by overheating, Fever, or certain diseases, and often requires urgent medical attention. (increased body temperature) can occur because sweat production is inhibited and heat regulation is disturbed.